PrajwalP7295/Kubernetes-Baremetal-Cluster-setup-using-Kubeadm-HA-Masters/README.md

   nc 127.0.0.1 6443
   ```

-  - The above mentioned ports can be opened specifically if the machines are in a public VPC to keep the cluster secure.
-If the nodes/machines are operating in a private VPC then you can shutdown the firewall service instead of opening each port.
+  - You can only open the above mentioned ports specifically if the machines are in a __public VPC__ to keep the cluster __secure__.
+If the nodes/machines are operating in a __private VPC__ then you can shutdown the firewall service instead of opening each port.
     - Check firewall __status__ :
     ```
     firewall-cmd --state